ahkohd/tauri-nspanel/README.md

 panel.released_when_closed(true);
 panel.close();
 ```

-6. For more information on panel methods, please refer to the [documentation page](https://ahkohd.github.io/tauri-nspanel/tauri_nspanel/raw_nspanel/struct.RawNSPanel.html).
+6. See the [examples](/examples) to learn how to use `tauri-nspanel`.
+For more information on panel methods, please refer to the [documentation page](https://ahkohd.github.io/tauri-nspanel/tauri_nspanel/raw_nspanel/struct.RawNSPanel.html).

 # Related